zaucker/agrammon/Advent2020/shitty-program.md

 ```
 The [`await`](https://docs.raku.org/type/Promise#sub_await) function is used to handle the asynchronous communication with the [SMPT](https://tools.ietf.org/html/rfc5321) server.
 The [`LEAVE`](https://docs.raku.org/language/phasers#index-entry-Phasers__LEAVE-LEAVE) is called upon exit from the `with await { ... }` block to close the connection to the server.

+### Unicode operators

+My favorite code fragments used in AGRAMMON demonstrate the use auf [Unicode codepoints in Raku source code](https://docs.raku.org/language/unicode_ascii):
+* `my $my-n = ++⚛$n;` is incrementing a variable of type [`atomicint`](https://docs.raku.org/type/atomicint),
+* and `$var-print.split(',') ∩ @print-set` gives the intersection of two [sets](https://docs.raku.org/language/setbagmix).

+While Unicode can also be used for other purposes, e.g. for numerical values like ⅓, 𝑒, π, or τ or in variable names `my $Δ = 1;`, their use as operators definitely makes for better readable code (compare `∩` to `(&)`).

+Apart from using the appropriate mathematical symbol, the existence of such powerful [operators](https://docs.raku.org/language/operators) is by itself a great feature of Raku and makes for much shorter code than implementing such operations in other programming languages.

 ### Parser and Compiler

 Finally, a few words about the parser and compiler used to process the AGRAMMON model files shown above. [`Agrammon::ModuleParser`](../lib/Agrammon/ModuleParser.pm6) is the top-level element for parsing the model files: